Babul Phukan: International career

 In 1985, he represented the India U23 team against Italy in Delhi and Lucknow.
 In the same year he was selected in senior India national football team and made his International debut for India national football team in Nepal.
 In 1985–86, he was again picked for the Indian junior team for the matches which played in Pakistan and Riyadh.
 In 1988, he played for the SAI team against a Russian team in Guwahati and Shillong.
 He put up brilliant performances in those matches.

 In 2000, he retired from professional football.

 Death

-Phukan who was also an SBI Officer died on 14 December 2013 in a private hospital in Guwahati at the age of 49 years.
-He was suffering from liver related disease from a long period of time.
+Phukan who was also an SBI Officer died on 14 December 2013 in a private hospital in Guwahati.
+He had long been suffering from a liver-related disease.
 Former CM of Assam Tarun Gogoi quoted him as, "Phukan with his stylish footwork techniques and sportsmanship would remain an example for the new generation of footballers".